-The JEE Advanced AAT Syllabus 2026 covers the topics from which questions are drawn for the Architecture Aptitude Test conducted by IIT Roorkee on 04 June 2026 in paper-based mode.
-The syllabus is divided into five core areas – Freehand Drawing, Geometrical Drawing, Three-dimensional Perception, Imagination & Aesthetic Sensitivity, and Architectural Awareness.
-The 3-hour test is conducted in English medium and is evaluated subjectively by IIT Roorkee’s panel of architecture faculty.
-By understanding the scope, you can prepare effectively for the JEE Advanced AAT 2026 drawing paper, focus on observation and freehand skills, and improve your chances of B.Arch. admission at IIT Roorkee, IIT Kharagpur, or IIT (BHU) Varanasi.
+The JEE Advanced AAT Syllabus 2026 covers the topics from which questions are drawn for the Architecture Aptitude Test (AAT) conducted by IIT Roorkee on 04 June 2026 in paper-based mode.
+The syllabus is divided into five core areas — Freehand Drawing, Geometrical Drawing, Three-dimensional Perception, Imagination & Aesthetic Sensitivity, and Architectural Awareness.
+The 3-hour test is evaluated subjectively by IIT Roorkee’s panel of architecture faculty.
+Understanding the scope helps you plan a topic-wise preparation strategy for B.Arch. admission at IIT Roorkee, IIT Kharagpur, or IIT (BHU) Varanasi through the JEE Advanced AAT 2026.
+Also refer to the JEE Advanced AAT previous year question papers on aglasem.com for practical preparation.

 JEE Advanced AAT Syllabus 2026

-The syllabus of the Architecture Aptitude Test is the foundation of your preparation strategy for the 04 June 2026 paper-based drawing test.
-By knowing the scope, you can: (1) plan a topic-wise practice schedule across all five sections; (2) focus on high-weightage skills like freehand sketching and three-dimensional perception; (3) reference standard textbooks and prior AAT papers; and (4) practise previous year question papers to understand typical question style.
+The syllabus of the Architecture Aptitude Test is the foundation of your preparation strategy.
+By knowing the scope, you can: (1) plan a topic-wise practice schedule across all five sections; (2) focus on high-weightage skills like freehand sketching and three-dimensional perception; (3) reference standard textbooks and prior AAT papers; and (4) practise previous year question papers to understand typical question style and drawing conventions.
 IIT Roorkee publishes the official AAT syllabus in the information brochure on jeeadv.ac.in.
+Name variants for this exam: JEE Advanced AAT, AAT, Architecture Aptitude Test, IIT AAT.

 Direct Download Link – You can refer to the official section-wise syllabus in the IIT Roorkee information brochure for JEE Advanced AAT at jeeadv.ac.in.